f5devcentral/f5-velos-training/docs/velos_networking.rst

 **400G Breakout Cable Options**

-IMPORTANT: Not all QSFP=-DD optics support breakout to 4 x 100Gb.
+IMPORTANT: Not all QSFP-DD optics support breakout to 4 x 100Gb.
 Below are the breakout cables for the BX520 QSFP-DD (400Gb) DR4+ ports to support 4 x 100Gb connectivity.
 The QSFP-DD DR4+ optics when configured for unbundled mode will break out into or 4 x 100Gb (with a 400Gb QSFP-DD optic).
 You will need to utilize a breakout cable to allow the single physical port to break out into 4 lower speed ports.
 The following breakout cable SKUs can be ordered and utilized on the BX520 blade for 4 x 100Gb connectivity.
 Note, they come in different lengths (3 meters, or 10 meters).

 The table below displays the breakout cables for the following DR4+ optics: **F5-UPG-VEL-QDD-DR4+**.